MarcusParadies/marcusparadies.github.io/_pages/about.md

 Hi, I'm Marcus!

-I'm leading a research group on data management technologies for scientific application domains, such as, earth observation and radio astronomy, at the [Institute of Data Science](https://www.dlr.de/dw/en/desktopdefault.aspx/tabid-12192/21400_read-49437/) of the German Aerospace Center (DLR) in Jena, Germany.
+I'm a researcher at the German Aerospace Center and lead the department "Data Management and Enrichment" at the [Institute of Data Science](https://www.dlr.de/dw/en/desktopdefault.aspx/tabid-12192/21400_read-49437/) of the German Aerospace Center (DLR) in Jena, Germany.

 <p align="justify">
-I'm broadly interested in large-scale data management with a focus on building systems to enable efficient query processing on large volumes of structured, semistructured, and unstructured data.
+I'm broadly interested in large-scale data management with a focus on building systems to enable efficient data analysis and processing on large volumes of structured, semistructured, and unstructured data.
 I am particularly interested in query processing, query optimization and rewriting, index structures, algorithms, and data structures.</p>